cylc/cylc-admin/docs/meetings/vc-8-oct-2019-agenda.md

 # Cylc VC 8 October 2019 Agenda

+__ALL__: please:
+- read below and add a placeholder for anything you think we need to talk about
+- read the [9 September meeting notes](vc-9-sep-2019-notes.html) as a reminder

 ## Previous meeting
-9 August
+9 September
 - [agenda](vc-9-sep-2019-agenda.html)
 - [notes](vc-9-sep-2019-notes.html)

-## General Admin etc. - 5 min
+## General Admin etc. - 5 min - HO

-HO:
-- We are now Matt-less! :-(
-- NIWA/UM-Partnership contract for Bruno - STILL in prep
+- NIWA/UM-Partnership contract for BK - STILL in prep
 - Hacktoberfest - got a few bites!
 - OS secondment to NIWA approved (late Nov - mid Feb)
 - Need to decide week of second Cylc workshop, and start planning